-- A. The findings set forth in Ordinance No. 20-1407U, 20-1409U, and 20-0414U are still applicable and incorporated herein by reference. - B. The City Council desires to prevent the spread of COVID-19, prevent homelessness and avoid displacement during safer at home orders and during the COVID-19 pandemic and to provide clear and limited bases on which a landlord may endeavor to evict a tenant consistent with state law. - C. On March 27, 2020 Governor Gavin Newsom issued Executive Order N-37-20, which provides a 60-day extension for tenants to respond to an eviction complaint based on nonpayment of rent.
+- A. The findings set forth in Ordinance No. 20-1407U, 20-1409U, 20-1414U, 20-1417U, 20-1420U, and 20-1422U and 21-1425U are still applicable and incorporated herein by reference. - B. The City Council desires to prevent the spread of COVID-19, prevent homelessness and avoid displacement during safer at home orders and during the COVID-19 pandemic and to provide clear and limited bases on which a landlord may endeavor to evict a tenant consistent with state law. - C. On March 27, 2020 Governor Gavin Newsom issued Executive Order N-37-20, which provides a 60-day extension for tenants to respond to an eviction complaint based on nonpayment of rent.
 As another indicator of the critical need for residents to remain at home, this order expressly preserves local authority to enact any public health measure that may compel an individual to remain physically present in any particular residential property. - D. On May 13, 2020, Los Angeles County Department of Public Health issued a new Safer at Home Order for Control of COVID-19, which extended the order for people to remain in their residences except for essential business and requires all persons to practice physical distancing of at least six feet apart and wear a cloth face covering whenever they may have contact with people outside their household.
 On July 4, 2020, given the surge in COVID-19 cases in Los Angeles County, the Department issued a revised order urging residents to remain in their homes as much as practicable.
-The status of county and state health orders are still evolving daily. - E. On June 30, 2020 Governor Newsom issued Executive Order N-71-20 extending the authorization for local governments to halt evictions of renters impacted by the COVID-19 pandemic through September 30, 2020. - F. Effective April 6, 2020, the California Judicial Council approved temporary emergency rules, which suspends the processing of all eviction and foreclosure complaints until 90 days after the state's emergency declaration is lifted, unless necessary to protect public health and safety.
-The Judicial Council recently voted to sunset those rules on September 1, 2020. - G. On September 1, 2020 Governor Newsom signed Assembly Bill 3088 (AB 3088), which enacted the COVID-19 Tenant Relief Act of 2020 ("the Act").
-Among other things, this law supersedes portions of the City's temporary moratorium on residential evictions for nonpayment of rent and adopts a moratorium through January 31, 2021 so long as tenants
+The status of county and state health orders are still evolving daily. - E. On June 30, 2020 Governor Newsom issued Executive Order N-71-20 extending the authorization for local governments to halt evictions of renters impacted by the COVID-19 pandemic through September 30, 2020. - F. On September 1, 2020 Governor Newsom signed Assembly Bill 3088 (AB 3088), which enacted the COVID-19 Tenant Relief Act of 2020 ("the Act").
+Among other things, this law supersedes portions of the City's temporary moratorium on residential evictions for nonpayment of rent and adopts a moratorium through January 31, 2021 so long as tenants comply with the Act's requirements.
+The Act provides specific provisions for cities with existing moratorium ordinances.
+As a result, the City is restating its urgency ordinance for the purpose of conforming to the new state law.